pulumi/terraform-provider-aws/website/docs/r/ecs_service.html.markdown

 * `propagate_tags` - (Optional) Specifies whether to propagate the tags from the task definition or the service to the tasks.
 The valid values are `SERVICE` and `TASK_DEFINITION`.
 * `scheduling_strategy` - (Optional) Scheduling strategy to use for the service.
 The valid values are `REPLICA` and `DAEMON`.
 Defaults to `REPLICA`.
 Note that [*Tasks using the Fargate launch type or the `CODE_DEPLOY` or `EXTERNAL` deployment controller types don't support the `DAEMON` scheduling strategy*](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_CreateService.html).
 * `service_registries` - (Optional) Service discovery registries for the service.
 The maximum number of `service_registries` blocks is `1`.
 See below.
 * `tags` - (Optional) Key-value map of resource tags.
-If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.
 * `task_definition` - (Optional) Family and revision (`family:revision`) or full ARN of the task definition that you want to run in your service.
 Required unless using the `EXTERNAL` deployment controller.
 If a revision is not specified, the latest `ACTIVE` revision is used.
 * `triggers` - (Optional) Map of arbitrary keys and values that, when changed, will trigger an in-place update (redeployment).
 Useful with `timestamp()`.
 See example above.
-* `wait_for_steady_state` - (Optional) If `true`, Terraform will wait for the service to reach a steady state (like [`aws ecs wait services-stable`](https://docs.aws.amazon.com/cli/latest/reference/ecs/wait/services-stable.html)) before continuing.
+* `wait_for_steady_state` - (Optional) If `true`, this provider will wait for the service to reach a steady state (like [`aws ecs wait services-stable`](https://docs.aws.amazon.com/cli/latest/reference/ecs/wait/services-stable.html)) before continuing.
 Default `false`.

 ### capacity_provider_strategy